luisghdez/lumi_learn/README.md

-# Vibra
+# Lumi Learn

-Welcome to **Vibra**!
+Welcome to **Lumi Learn**!
 This is a Flutter-based application.
 Follow these instructions to set up the project on your local machine.

 ## Getting Started